AckerlyXu/heima/articles/hdinsight/hdinsight-hbase-tutorial-get-started-linux.md

 >

 ## Create tables and insert data
 You can use SSH to connect to HBase clusters and then use HBase Shell to create HBase tables, insert data and query data.
-For information on using SSH, see [Use SSH with Linux-based Hadoop on HDInsight from Linux, Unix, or OS X](hdinsight-hadoop-linux-use-ssh-unix.md) and [Use SSH with Linux-based Hadoop on HDInsight from Windows](hdinsight-hadoop-linux-use-ssh-windows.md).
+For more information, see [Use SSH with HDInsight](hdinsight-hadoop-linux-use-ssh-unix.md).

 For most people, data appears in the tabular format: